 Of course, there is a significant downside to handling the back end in-house.
 Not only is it more expensive, the risks of an incomplete or unstable back end are far greater.
 "If the mobile integration aspect isn't complete, then the whole transformative process that the industry is trying to address is lost," said Vikki Kolbe, a consultant with Hurwitz & Associates.
 Perhaps many enterprises will decide that, given the alternative, that leap of faith to MBaaS is one worth taking.

 About the author:

-Caroline de Lacvivier is the associate site editor for SearchCloudApplications.com and can be reached at email@example.com.
+Caroline de Lacvivier was the associate site editor for SearchCloudApplications.